edogenna/My-Shelfie-progetto-ing-sw-22-23/README.md

 The implemented functionalities are:

-- Basic and Comeplete Rules.
+- Basic and Complete Rules.
 - Socket and RMI Connection.
 - CLI: command line game interface.
 - GUI: graphical game interface realized using JavaFX.